Having a Mental Illness Doesn't Make Me a Violent Person

 The wide range of mental illnesses

 When we think about mental illness, the most serious disorders come to mind, like psychopathy, schizophrenia, and borderline personality disorder.
-But we don’t realize that there are many disorders that are much more common, such as anxiety disorders and eating disorders.
+But we don’t realize that many disorders are much more common, such as anxiety disorders and eating disorders.

 Ninety-eight percent of people who suffer from schizophrenia do not commit violent actions throughout their lives.